slabstech/ant2Maven/README.md

 ### Dependency install

-### execute install_artifactory.sh or follow steps given in below steps and then from links for docker
+### execute scripts/install_artifactory.sh or follow steps given in below steps and then from links for docker

 ````
 1. sudo apt update